Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineThirdPersonFollow.md

 ## Shaky Movement, Steady Aim

 When combined with the [CinemachineThirdPersonAim](CinemachineThirdPersonAim.md) extension, the result is a powerful rig that can maintain steady aim for a shooter-type game, even when the camera movement is shaky or noisy.
 CinemachineThirdPersonAim re-adjusts the camera orientation to maintain a fixed point at the center of the screen, correcting for variations due to camera noise.

+## Sample Scene

+To experiment with a Third Person Follow set up that includes camera control, shaky movement, and aim mode, open and run the `ThirdPersonWithAimMode` sample Scene from the [3D samples available with the Cinemachine package](samples-tutorials.md).

 ## Properties: